SANJANASOLANGA/BookStoreSystem/README.md

-# Online Bookstore System
+# Bookstore System

-This is a simple online bookstore system built using Java, demonstrating key Object-Oriented Programming (OOP) principles: encapsulation, abstraction, inheritance, and polymorphism.
+This is a simple bookstore system built using Java, demonstrating key Object-Oriented Programming (OOP) principles: encapsulation, abstraction, inheritance, and polymorphism.

 ## Features